Academic Appeals

 A student who submits an appeal will be notified within three business days following the Academic Actions committee meeting.

 Students who have been readmitted prior to the conclusion of the one-year suspension period will receive an email stating the appeal has been approved.
-Students are encouraged to seek out academic support with their academic advisors to discuss ways to remain successful.
+Students are encouraged to seek out academic support with their academic advisors to discuss course selection.

 Students who have requested a waiver of an academic policy will be notified of next steps, if any, in their appeal decision letter.